Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Introduction

-To tackle the challenges, we propose a \toolFullUnderlined (short as \textbf{\tool}).
-Instead of directly identifying the IGEs in VR apps, \tool is designed to imitate human behavior by comprehending the semantic context first before conducting the detection; and the detection process is iterated within a feedback-directed validation and reflection loop (i.e., two levels of ``\textit{looking before leaping}'' in the title).
-Specifically, \tool mainly contains three major modules. \ding{182} \textit{Semantic context comprehension}: For identifying heterogeneous \ivo categories in an unsupervised and context-sensitive way, we make \tool to understand and combine the global context (app content overview, including genres, storylines, interaction mechanisms, etc.) and local context (the current VR scenario within the user's field of view) of the VR scenes under analysis through in-context reasoning of LMM.
+Specifically, \tool mainly contains three major modules. \ding{182} \textit{Semantic context comprehension}: For identifying heterogeneous \ivo categories in an unsupervised and context-sensitive way, we make \tool to understand and combine the global context (app content overview, including genres, storylines, interaction mechanisms, etc.) and local context (the current XR scenario within the user's field of view) of the XR scenes under analysis through in-context reasoning of LMM.
 This phase is the foundation of all the subsequent steps. \ding{183} \textit{Reflection-directed IGE candidate detection}: For identifying and localizing valid \ivos, \tool first mines multi-perspective characteristics of GUI elements leveraging LMM, and then uses these characteristic descriptions as guidance to detect corresponding elements.
 Based on the detection results, \tool further performs feedback-directed reflection to validate and refine \ivo candidates using a feedback loop. \ding{184} \textit{Context-sensitive interactabilitiy classification}: To predict the interactibility of detected IGEs, \tool incorporates the semantic context from the first module and performs chain-of-thought in-context classification.
-For facilitating the evaluation, we spend more than three months constructing the first benchmark dataset for \ivo detection in VR apps.
+For facilitating the evaluation, we spend more than three months constructing the first benchmark dataset for \ivo detection in XR apps.
 The benchmark dataset consists of 1,552 images from 100 industrial-setting apps on Steam~\cite{website:steam-app-store-vr}, with 4,470 interactable annotations across 766 semantics categories.
 We evaluate \tool in terms of predictions on interactability and semantics. \tool outperforms all baselines (GPT-4o~\cite{website:gpt4o}, YOLO v8~\cite{software:yolov8}, CenterNet2~\cite{paper:journals/corr/centernet2}, Faster R-CNN~\cite{paper:journals/pami/fasterrcnn}, UIED~\cite{paper:conf/fse/XieFXCC20}, Xianyu~\cite{paper:conf/fse/ChenXXCXZ020/od}) in almost all metrics, including precision, recall, and F1 score.
 Specifically, \tool achieves improvements of up to 3.7$\times$ and 121.4$\times$ (1.4$\times$ and 46.2$\times$ on average) on F1 scores in distinguishing the interactability and semantics of \ivos, respectively, demonstrating \tool's strong effectiveness, efficiency, and reliability.
 To illustrate the usefulness of \tool on downstream software engineering (SE) tasks, we further evaluate how effective it boosts the performance of automated testing. \tool's IGE detection results can be utilized to isolate the interactable action space from the whole input space, regardless of the testing strategies employed.
 Experiment results reveal that \tool-guided testing covers 103.1\% more \ivos with 125.7\% more effective interactions than testing without action space isolation.